 This script from Martin Röttgerding allows you to compare search behaviour between two periods of time.
 The tool can also break things down for you by device, time of day, and day of week.
 Given the major shift in where and when people are now working, this can help you get a leg up on new search trends.

-Google has just announced that eCommerce sites may now list their products on the Google Tab for free.
-While these listings will appear below paid placements, it’s still a good opportunity to get more organic exposure for your products.
+Google announced in April that eCommerce sites may now list their products on the Google Tab for free.
+While these listings appear below-paid placements, it’s still a good opportunity to get more organic exposure for your products.
 Shortly after the announcement, Google stated that most of the listings shown in the Google Tab would, in fact, be of the free variety.

 As there is a lot of confusion about this news, let me clarify.
-Google is not offering shopping ads (run across many Google properties including search) for free.
-Nor, are Google offering shopping actions (Google’s commission-based shopping ads that also run on search) for free.
+Google is not offering traditional or smart shopping PPC campaigns that advertisers run in Google Ads for free.
+Google is offering shopping actions (Google’s commission-based shopping ads that also run on search) for free.
 Google said the roll-out of free shopping actions placements would be happening this summer.

 To qualify you must advertise in the US (global roll-out coming soon), have a Merchant Center account, valid product feed, and have activated Google Surfaces in your account.